About the Prize

 Number of Awardees

-The Alliance will award three Prizes each year.
+The Alliance will award up to five Prizes each year.
 The Alliance strives to ensure each class of winners is diverse, taking into account geography, sector, and size.

 Frequency of the Award Program

-Prize Winners will receive a hand-crafted, commissioned commemorative award at the inaugural U.S. Water Prize ceremony in Washington, D.C. in April 2014, honoring their valuable accomplishments.
+Prize Winners will receive a hand-crafted, commemorative award at the inaugural U.S. Water Prize ceremony in Washington, D.C. in April 2015, honoring their valuable accomplishments.